What is Fostering about?

 Frequently Asked Questions

-- How are foster dogs promoted?
+- How are foster dogs and cats promoted?

-- Can I adopt my foster dog?
+- Can I adopt my foster dog or cat?

-Foster parents must go thru the same process as the regular adoptions.
+Foster parents must go through the same process as the regular adoptions.
 The foster parent must fill out the online adoption application.
 Adoption is approved or rejected by rescue staff.
 Final approval of all adoptions is at the sole discretion of the AHeinz57 Pet Rescue & Transport staff.
 Once approved, the foster parent pays the regular adoption fee to the rescue.
 In either case, foster parents should stay in contact with AHeinz57 Pet Rescue & Transport staff for assistance with the adoption process.

-- I live in a condo, townhome, or apartment, can I foster dogs?
+- I live in a condo, townhome or apartment.
+Can I foster dogs?

 Yes, you can still foster a dog living in a small environment.
 Many dogs need one‐on‐one socialization, so a small space can be beneficial.
 However it’s important that you select an appropriate dog for your lifestyle and are willing to commit to providing your foster dog with the needed physical and mental stimulation.
 And of course, you still need landlord approval and must abide by any weight or breed restrictions.